ahmadjumaamohamad/Music-Player-Promotion/README.md

    - for example gettyimages.ca | server-3-164-255-63.yyc51.r.cloudfront.net | 3.164.255.63 | yyc is Calgary in Airport Letters
 - Try Paired Programming and in a pair identifying the pieces of a server to ID location

-- Borrow idea of changing Window size
-- Borrow idea of DIVs

 ---